 A bow with the sight window cut out on the left hand side when viewed from the string side, face, of the bow.

-The handle section of a Bow.
+In archery vocabulary the 'riser' is the handle section of a Bow.

 An archer of legend who lived in Sherwood Forest; A term given to two arrows shot end to end, the second arrow embedded into the rear of the first.
 Happens rarely, so the arrows are usually kept as a trophy.